KrakeKrake/godot-sim-mapping/README.md

 # Currently be Rewritten
 Currently I am rewriting this in my spare time under different architectures for testing.

+## Next Steps
+The Noise is the most promising in order to get "realistic" looking planets, working on the border between the two plates is my current focus.
+Should it turn out well, a combination between the plates and noise will be used, possible then with the graphic components of the shader noise.
+Taking the best elements from all 3 developments.

 ## Experimenting with the following ideas:
 ### Initial Shading Method **(Is discussed below as the "main" method, this is no longer the case!)**:
   Used just 4 noises (and only one for elevation!)